MahApps/mahapps.github.com/controls/slider.md

 ![]({{site.baseurl}}/images/slider_standard.png)

 This is the basic style for the `Slider`.
-It applies automatically if you don`t use a custom style.
+It applies automatically if you don't use a custom style.
 If you want to base your custom style on that style, you need to add `BasedOn="{StaticResource MetroSlider}"`

 ### FlatSlider style